 Questions 1 through 19 in Part II pertain to each of the technical areas that are examined in a CEQR environmental review and provides a link to the appropriate chapter of the CEQR Technical Manual for ease of reference.
 Also, for certain questions, links to additional information (such as forms or maps) are also provided.
-All nineteen questions must be answered.
+Questions for all nineteen technical areas must be answered.

-After considering the effect of a proposed project on each technical area, the questions should be answered YES or NO. If additional information is requested when a question is answered YES, then submit that information with the EAS form.
+After considering the effect of a proposed project on each technical area, the questions should be answered YES or NO. If additional information is requested when a question is answered YES, submit that information with the EAS form.
 The lead agency will review the EAS form, along with any supplemental materials, in order to make a determination of significance.
 During this review, a lead agency may request additional information in order to make and substantiate its determination of significance.

 Question 20: Applicant's Certification: After completion of Parts I and II of the EAS form, the person who completed the form completes this section.
 The private or city agency applicant's representative should sign and date the form.
-If the form is completed by the lead agency, the lead agency representative should sign.
+If the form is completed by the lead agency and there is no other applicant, the lead agency representative should sign.